Immigration

 EB-2 PERM Process & Timeline (2026 Reality)

-The PERM process is sequential: the next step does not occur until the previous step is completed.advancing and not repeating the same role
+The PERM process is sequential: the next step does not occur until the previous step is completed, advancing and not repeating the same role.

 Stage 1: Prevailing Wage Determination (PWD)

-Stage 2: Labor Market Testing & Recruitment
+Stage 2: Labour Market Testing & Recruitment

 The employer is allowed 180 days following the end of the recruitment to submit the PERM petition.
 Losing that window would be a new beginning.